Setting Sun (The Chemical Brothers song): Critical reception

-Caroline Sullivan from The Guardian rated it five out of five, picking it as Single of the Week.
-She wrote, "The Brothers' disjointed breakbeats, sirens and trapped-in-a-lift ambiance are glorious foils for Gallagher, who seems to be having an out-of-body experience.
+Caroline Sullivan from The Guardian gave it a top score of five out of five and named it Single of the Week, writing, "The Brothers' disjointed breakbeats, sirens and trapped-in-a-lift ambiance are glorious foils for Gallagher, who seems to be having an out-of-body experience.
 It's hallucinatory in the manner of one of Led Zeppelin's heaviest moments, where sonic firepower and grubby sexiness induced sensory overload."
+Taylor Parkes from Melody Maker said, "The one with Noel Gallagher singing on it, yes.
+Not quite the meeting of the minds many will be expecting...but, as soon as it finished, I played it again.
+"Setting Sun" is the beat from The Beatles' "Tomorrow Never Knows" cranked up and flooded with the messiest noise in techno, with Noel's usual dippy doggerel scribbled through the middle.
+The whole thing takes the slip road into beat-less Babel a couple of times to catch its breath before diving right back into the mêlée, riotous and rejuvenated."
 Sally Stratton from Music & Media noted the track's "wails and explosions".
 David Fricke from Rolling Stone remarked its "vertiginous Beatlemania".

 Music video

-The accompanying music video for the song was directed by Dom and Nic.
-It was shot on location at the abandoned Crystal Palace Subway station and features artist Lexi Strauss.
+The accompanying music video for the song was directed by Nic Goffey and Dominic Hawley.
+It was shot on location at the abandoned Crystal Palace Subway station in London and features artist Lexi Strauss.
 In the video, it shows the prospect of a rave party through the eyes of a bewildered young woman.
 It can be seen the woman chasing a personification of her nightmare through the party.
 The video mixes a disturbing psychological confusion with moments of humoristic imagination (for example, the woman sees police dancing breakdance).
 The Chemical Brothers briefly appear, leaving the party with their record cases.
+According to Spin writer Ed Weisbard, MTV cited the "Setting Sun" video as the inspiration for announcing "a format shift away from alternative rock and toward electronica".